 “Hey, you’re not going to believe this, but I forgot my wallet.
 Can you pay the bill?”

 Being used to this from Dutch men, she’ll suddenly feel very comfortable with you.
 After which you can say.
 “I’ve got cash for my half of the bill next to the jacuzzi in my 25 million Euro penthouse”.

 Being Dutch, the cost of the penthouse won’t impress her, but she’ll not want to risk losing out on the money, so will accompany you home.
 The rest is up to you.
 The Shallow Man advises you not to play any of your songs if you’d like her to stick around.

 6. Criticise the USA

 The Dutch love and constantly adopt aspects of American culture, but the thing they love above all else is criticising America.
-An insider tip for you, even though you’re Canadian, is to pretend how much better things are here than in the USA.
-So for example you could say, “I’ve been shopping in Rodeo Drive in Beverly Hills, and I can tell you that the Kalverstraat in Amsterdam kicks its ass!
-It’s got Bakker Bart man!!”.
+Even though you’re Canadian, an insider tip for you is to pretend how much better things are here than in the USA.
+So, for example, you could say, “I’ve been shopping in Rodeo Drive in Beverly Hills, and I can tell you that the Kalverstraat in Amsterdam kicks its ass!
+It’s got Bakker Bart, man!!”.

 If you throw in some comments about how good minorities have it here compared to those in the USA, the locals will adore you!

 I know you’re a man that loves hanging out in the VIP lounges of some of the world’s greatest clubs.
 Well, you’re very lucky that you’ll be living in Dam Square.
 Just walk to Central Station, hop on a fast train to Schiphol, and fly your private jet out of the country.
 There are some great clubs out there, just not in Amsterdam. 😉